Alfred Marshall Bailey: Honours

 Bailey died in Denver at the age of 84.
 He is honoured in the scientific name of the Sierra Madre sparrow (Xenospiza baileyi), collected by him in Mexico and described by Outram Bangs in 1931, as well as in the name of Bailey's shrew (Crocidura baileyi) of which he collected the type specimen in Ethiopia, to which it is endemic.
-He is commemorated in the name of the Denver Museum's Alfred M. Bailey Library & Archives.
+He is commemorated in the name of the Denver Museum's Alfred M. Bailey Library & Archives and also the Alfred M. Bailey Bird Nesting Area in Summit County, Colorado.

 Publications

 Among some 200 publications authored or coauthored by Bailey are: